 If you are looking for a walk close to home without the bother of driving and finding parking, try the convenient, close to home, Lynn Valley LINK.

-Phase 1 of the Lynn Valley LINK, a project initiated by the LVCA, opened in September 2017.
-Phase 1 of the Lynn Valley LINK is a route that uses existing trails and streets to circumnavigate the community of Lynn Valley.
+Phase 1 of the Lynn Valley LINK, a project initiated by the LVCA, opened in September 2017 using existing trails and streets to circumnavigate the community of Lynn Valley.

 The Lynn Valley LINK is to showcase the depth and breadth of existing trails and provide an overview of the trail network in Lynn Valley by focusing on the connections around and through the community.